-Making homemade Kahlua means that you can choose which coffee you would like in your coffee liqueur; you make this Kahlua recipe with brewed coffee, so the flavor of your favorite beans ends up being the star of your drink.
+Making it yourself means that you can choose which coffee you would like; since you make it with brewed coffee, the flavor of your favorite beans ends up being the star of your drink.

-I can guarantee that you will impress your friends when you show up to their New Year’s Eve party with a bottle of homemade Kahlua rather than a six-pack of beer.
+I can guarantee that you will impress your friends when you show up to a gathering with a bottle of this liqueur rather than a six pack of beer.
 The only thing that might be more impressive would be bringing a bottle of homemade Baileys Irish Cream as well!

 Searching for Kahlua recipes will reveal that there are several different ways to make the liqueur at home.

 Many of the recipes call for instant coffee.
 I rejected those because I wanted to be able to use high-quality, freshly-ground coffee beans.
 Other recipes call for letting the drink steep for several weeks; I rejected those because I don’t have the patience.

 I ended up using a variation of a recipe that I found on a forum about Orchids.
-(What do orchid growers know about Kahlua?
-Apparently, a lot.)
-The end result of this Kahlua recipe is blissful.
-It has a sweet yet strong coffee flavor and it goes down super smooth.
+The end result is blissful.
+It has a sweet yet strong coffee flavor and goes down super smooth.